rubyfu/RubyFu/module_0x2__system_kungfu/smtp_enumeration.md

 ```

 **Your turn**, there are other commands that can be used such as `EXPN`, `RCPT`.
 Enhance the above script to include all these commands to avoid restricted commands that might you face.
-Tweet your code and outputs to **@Rubyfu**.
+Tweet your code and output to **@Rubyfu**.